Iteration-complexity of a proximal augmented Lagrangian method for solving nonconvex composite optimization problems with nonlinear convex constraints: Introduction

 in ${\cal O}((\hat{\eta}^{-1/2}\hat{\rho}^{-2}+\hat{\rho}^{-3})\log(\hat{\rho}^{-1} + \hat\eta^{-1}))$ ACG iterations.
-Moreover, this complexity result is shown without requiring that the initial point $z_0$ (in the domain of $h$) be feasible with respect to the nonlinear constraint, i.e., $g(z_0) \preceq_{\cK} 0$.
-A key fact about NL-IAPIAL is that its generated sequence of Lagrange multipliers is shown to be always bounded, and this conclusion strongly uses the fact that its constraint function $g$ is $\cK$-convex (although \eqref{eq:main_prb} is nonconvex due to the nonconvexity assumption on $f$).
+If \eqref{eq:main_prb} satisfies a certain regularity condition, then it is well-known that a necessary condition for a point $\hat z$ to be a local minimum of \eqref{eq:main_prb} is that there exists a multiplier $\hat p\in\cK^*$ such that $(\hat z,\hat p,\hat q,\hat w) = (\hat z,\hat p,0,0)$ satisfies \eqref{eq:rho_eta_approx_soln}.
+Moreover, the aforementioned complexity bound is derived without assuming that the initial point $z_0 \in \dom h$ is feasible, i.e., it also satisfies $g(z_0) \preceq_{\cK} 0$.
+A key fact derived in this work is that the sequence of Lagrange multipliers generated by NL-IAPIAL is bounded, and its proof strongly uses the fact that its constraint function $g$ is $\cK$-convex (although \eqref{eq:main_prb} is nonconvex due to the nonconvexity assumption on $f$). \\

+\textit{Overview of AL methods}.
+The discussion below separates the AL methods into two classes: \begin{itemize}

+\item[(i)] \textit{Proximal AL (PAL) methods} whose $k$-th iteration is: given a pair $(z_{k-1},p_{k-1})$ and a penalty parameter $\beta_k$, choose a prox parameter $\lam_k$ such that the objective function of \eqref{eq:approx_primal_update} is strongly convex, compute an approximate solution $z_k$ of \eqref{eq:approx_primal_update}, set

+for some $\chi_k\in (0,1]$ and fixed $\theta\in[0,1)$, and choose the next penalty parameter $\beta_{k+1}$ from $[\beta_k,\infty)$.
+A classical PAL method for the case where $f$ is convex has been studied by Rockafellar \cite{rockafellar1976augmented} under the assumption that $\theta = 0$, $\chi_k = 1$, and $\lam_k=\beta_k$ for every $k$.
+It is worth noting that when $f$ is convex, his method, as well as the aforementioned PAL method, can be viewed as a primal-dual, variable stepsize, inexact proximal point method, i.e, one which inexactly solves